evmaloney/function-lesson/README.md

 - If you do need to send one or more inputs, we just fill the parentheses with the input(s), separated by commas if there are more then one.

 ### 5. The return statement
-Though most people wait until after Christmas to return their gifts, we programmers enjoy return things year round 🤓
+Though most people wait until after the holidays to return their gifts, we programmers enjoy returning things year round 🤓

 **laughter, applause, standing ovation,** ***"thank you, you may be seated!"***